-- a.
-Use CDBG funds to help with Infrastructure for Construction of affordable rental housing projects and planned unit developments for low and moderate income households. - b.
+- Use CDBG funds to help with Infrastructure for Construction of affordable rental housing projects and planned unit developments for low- and moderate-income households. - b.
 Design all State administered housing programs to require compliance with the State building code and State energy code in the use of funds for new construction.

-Other - 10 points - a.
-Project leverages at least 15-25 percent local or private investment where not in conflict with program regulations. - b.
-Project is designed to provide assistance to clients in the welfare-to-work program. - C. Economic Development & Slum/Blight Economic Development (private businesses).
+Other - 10 points

+a.
+Project leverages at least 15-25 percent local or private investment where not in conflict with program regulations.

+C. Economic Development